 The ‘Friends’ meet socially every Friday at 5:30 PM.
 See the church calendar for details.

-Red Ridge UMW is an organization of Christian women who meet monthly for fellowship and to support the ministries of our church.
-These ministries include: Girl’s Ranch, Back-Pack program, Manna and Quail (meals for the seriously ill or bereaved), Brown Bag, Angel Dolls, Jail Ministry, Crisis Center, Books for Children, United Methodist Children’s Home, Shoe Box, and Red Bird Mission.
+Red Ridge Women in Faith is an organization of Christian women who meet monthly for fellowship and to support the ministries of our church.
+These ministries include: Girl’s Ranch, Back-Pack program, Manna and Quail (meals for the seriously ill or bereaved), Brown Bag, Angel Dolls, Crisis Center, Books for Children, Embrace Alabama, and Shoe Box.

-UMW is also responsible for decorating the church at Christmas, providing holiday baskets/gifts for back-pack recipients, and supporting a community-wide ladies brunch/luncheon.
-The UMW takes several annual field trips to sites related to the ministries they support.
-All women who attend Red Ridge UMC are members of United Methodist Women.
+Women in Faith is also responsible for decorating the church at Christmas, providing holiday baskets/gifts for back-pack recipients, and supporting a community-wide ladies brunch/luncheon.
+The WIF takes several annual field trips to sites related to the ministries they support.
+All women who attend Red Ridge WIF are members of Women in Faith.
 As a member, you encouraged to attend and become an active part of this group.

 “I was sick and you visited me.”
 Matthew 25:36.